 Above The USS Alstede 1965

-There are ships that having been retired (decommissioned) and are now serving as living history museums.
-Ships like the aircraft carrier Intrepid a Sea, Air & Space Museum in New York City and a number of battleships like the North Carolina and Missouri.
-There are also a few less glamours ships that are now being restored and they represent the real ships that won WWII – The Liberty Ships.
-These ships carried millions of tons of supplies and troops across the Atlantic to England, organized into convoys, they were torpedoed and sunk by the hundreds.
+Less well known there are a few less glamours ships that are now restored representing the real ships that won WWII.
+They are the Liberty Ships.
+These ships carried millions of tons of supplies and troops across the Atlantic to England and organized into convoys, they were torpedoed and sunk by the hundreds.

-I admit I have a strong fondness for this type of ship that has almost vanished from the planet.
+I admit I have a strong fondness for these ships that have almost vanished from the planet.
 Currently there are very few of these historic ships still in existence.
-My connection to this ship is from having spent a little over two and a half years on one in them in the 1960’s in the Navy.
+My connection stems from having spent a little over two and a half years on one of them in the 1960’s while in the Navy.

-Back in the early nineteen forties before the United States entered World War II, England was fighting for its very survival.
+Their story begins in the early nineteen forties before the United States entered World War II while England was fighting for its very survival.
 England is an island nation and depends on its merchant ships to keep its industries supplied with raw materials along with its people fed and their gas tanks full.
-Nobody knew this better than the Nazi’s and they had a plan to choke off England.
+Nobody knew this better than the Nazi’s and they had a plan to choke England into surrender.

 At the outbreak of war German U-boats spread out over the North Atlantic with orders to sink any merchant ship flying a British flag.
-As the war continued Germany launched more of these submarines with longer range and munitions and eliminated over a third of British merchant ships.
+As the war continued Germany launched more of these submarines with longer range and more munitions and eliminated over a third of Britian’s merchant ships.

-The Liberty ship featured a simple design and low-cost construction and soon were being mass-produced on an unprecedented scale quickly becoming a symbol of U.S. wartime industrial might.
+The Liberty ship featured a simple design and low-cost construction and soon were being mass-produced on an unprecedented scale.
+They quickly become a symbol of U.S. wartime industrial might.

-By the 1950’s the U.S. Navy upgraded and converted a number of these Liberty Ships to serve as support ships in the active fleets.
+By the 1950’s the U.S. Navy upgraded and converted a number of these Liberty Ships to serve as support ships in the active Navy fleets.
 Some were configured as ammunition supply ships designated AE and named for things that blow up like the USS Nitro or volcanos like the USS Diamond Head., Others were configured as refrigerated supply ships designated AF named after constellations like the USS Denebula and a few were used for special configurations.

-One Liberty Ship became the USS Pueblo (AGER-2) designated an environmental research ship but actually an intelligence spy ship, which was attacked and captured by North Korea in January 1968 in international waters.
-Another, the USS Liberty (AGTR-5) was designated a technical research ship but actually was another intelligence spy ship.
+One of these special Liberty Ship became the USS Pueblo (AGER-2) designated an environmental research ship but actually an intelligence spy ship, that was attacked and captured by North Korea in January 1968 in international waters.
+Another, the USS Liberty was designated a technical research ship but actually was another intelligence spy ship.
 The USS Liberty was attacked by Israel during the 1967 Six-Day War while in international waters.
-The USS Liberty was built and served in World War II and named the SS Simmons.
+The USS Liberty was originally built and served in World War II and was named the SS Simmons.

-In the 1960’s the Navy fazed out these ships replacing them with modern, specially designed ships called “fast fleet support ships”.
+In the 1960’s the Navy fazed out these ships replacing them with modern, specially designed ships called “fast fleet support ships” designated AFS.
 By early in the 1970’s all of these WWII work horses were retired (decommissioned) out of the U.S. Navy.
 My ship the USS Alstede was sunk in target practice off Hawaii.

-Only three operational Liberty or Victory ships still exist in The United States and they are museums.
-They include the SS John W. Brown docked at Pier 13, 4601 Newgate Ave. in Baltimore., the SS Jeremiah O’Brien docked across from Fishermans Wharf in San Francisco and SS American Victory tied up in Tampa and SS Lane Victory another American Victory ship in the San Pedro area of Los Angeles, California.
+Only four operational Liberty or the upgraded Victory ships still exist in The United States as museums.
+They include the SS John W. Brown docked at Pier 13, 4601 Newgate Ave. in Baltimore., the SS Jeremiah O’Brien docked across from Fishermans Wharf in San Francisco, the SS American Victory tied up in Tampa and SS Lane Victory another American Victory ship in the San Pedro area of Los Angeles, California.
 As a rare surviving Victory ship, she was designated a U.S. National Historic Landmark..
 The SS John W. Brown is open as a museum in Baltimore with guided tours available on Wednesday and Saturday at 9 and 11 am.
 The American Victory docked in Tampa right next to the Florida Aquarium has a modest admission fee and is open Mondays from noon to 5 pm, and Tuesday through Sunday from 10 am to 5 pm with free parking.
 The parking alone is worth its weight in gold in that area of Tampa.

 Note: The American Victory is now sea worthy and has a number of sailings scheduled around Tampa Bay each year.